USGS-R/RSurvey/README.md

 ## Overview

-**RSurvey** is a geographic information system (GIS) graphical user interface (GUI) that provides data viewing, management, and analysis tools.
+The [R](https://www.r-project.org/) package **RSurvey** is a geographic information system (GIS) graphical user interface (GUI) that provides data viewing, management, and analysis tools.
 The cross-platform application was designed to be simple enough for non-technical users.

 ## Install

-If [R](https://www.r-project.org/) is not already installed on your computer, download and install the latest binary distribution from the Comprehensive R Archive Network ([CRAN](https://cran.r-project.org/)).
+If R is not already installed on your computer, download and install the latest binary distribution from the Comprehensive R Archive Network ([CRAN](https://cran.r-project.org/)).
 Windows users should set R to operate as a single document interface (SDI) application during installation by choosing to customize the start-up options and specifying the SDI interface (not the default).